astroming/ComRH/README.md

     We show the training outputs in the folder results, which can confirm our experimental results.

-## NOTE: We have hiden several lines in scripts above and therefore, they are not executed currently.
+## NOTE: We have hiden several lines in scripts above and therefore, they are not executed currently!!!